Subject to Change

 Gitterman Wealth Management

-Jeff Gitterman is a co-founding partner of Gitterman Wealth Management, LLC, and a thought leader in the field of Sustainable, Impact, and ESG Investing.
-He is the creator of the firm’s SMART Investing and Portfolio Services (Sustainability Metrics Applied to Risk Tolerance)™, which offers clients and other financial advisors investment opportunities in the ESG (Environmental, Social, and Governance) arena.
+Jeff Gitterman is a co-founding partner of Gitterman Wealth Management and a thought leader in the field of Sustainable, Impact, and ESG (Environmental, Social, and Governance) Investing.
+He is the creator of his firm’s SMART (Sustainability Metrics Applied to Risk Tolerance)® Investing Services, which offer investment opportunities for individual clients, as well as research and investing services for other financial professionals in the Sustainable, ESG, and Impact arenas.

 Gitterman Wealth Management, LLC has offices in Edison, NJ, New York, NY and Hamilton, NJ.
 For more info please visit www.GittermanWealth.com.